Jo Zayner: Career

 In 2020, Zayner, David Ishee and Dariia Dantseva, who form a group of Biohackers named The Central Dogma Collective (CDC) tested a DNA based coronavirus vaccine on themselves and live-streamed the whole process and made all protocols and data open source and freely available to the public.
 The DNA vaccine expressed the SARS-CoV2 spike protein once inside human cells to elicit an immune response.
-They measured IgG and IgM spike protein antibody response and antibody neutralization of Spike protein RBD domain binding to the ACE2 receptor.
+She measured IgG and IgM spike protein antibody response and antibody neutralization of Spike protein RBD domain binding to the ACE2 receptor.
 All three individuals had an immune response and neutralization response to the vaccine.

 Art

 In the arts, Zayner's work has been featured in the San Francisco Museum of Modern Art, Cooper Hewitt, Smithsonian Design Museum, Philadelphia Museum of Art and others.

 While at the University of Chicago Zayner created a musical instrument, the Chromochord, which stimulates light-, oxygen-, and voltage-sensing proteins and translates their reactions into music.
 Together with composer Francisco Castillo Trigueros, Zayner received a grant from the university to compose music and create audio visual art installations using the work.
 Zayner, gave a musical performance using the Chromochord at NY MoMA PS1.

-Zayner was a resident artist at Stochastic Labs in Berkeley, California where they worked with the new media artist Lynn Hershman Leeson to create an art installation about genetic engineering, which included a booth designed by Zayner that attempted to reverse engineer a person's DNA from their picture.
+Zayner was a resident artist at Stochastic Labs in Berkeley, California where she worked with the new media artist Lynn Hershman Leeson to create an art installation about genetic engineering, which included a booth designed by Zayner that attempted to reverse engineer a person's DNA from their picture.
 The installation was shown at ZKM and Deichtorhallen.

 Medical investigation

-The California Department of Consumer Affairs informed Zayner in May 2019 of their investigation into a complaint against them for practicing medicine without a license.
+The California Department of Consumer Affairs informed Zayner in May 2019 of their investigation into a complaint against her for practicing medicine without a license.
 By September of the same year Zayner received notice that the investigation had been concluded, and “no further action is anticipated.”